KomodoPlatform/NotaryNodes/notarynodes/dragonhound/README.md

 ## DragonHound 2019 Notary Node Proposal ##

 I'm a bloke with a dog, and I've been part of the Komodo Community since early 2018, spending my spare hours learning, building and testing.
-Most of this work has ben self-directed until recently when I was honored with a place within the team as a dApp dev, support agent and qa tech.
+Most of this work has been self-directed until recently when I was honored with a place within the team as a dApp dev, support agent and qa tech.

 ![alt text](https://i.imgur.com/U8fwSWC.png "Doctor Skrunch reporting for duty")